Quantum simulation of electronic structure via quantum fast multipole method: Adaptive boxes for arbitrary distributions of particles

 The interpretation of this Lemma is that $\vb p$ is the vector for a box number at level $\ell$ for dimension $d$, and $D_p$ is the set of boxes that are neighbours of $\vb p$ or in the interaction list (as well as $\vb p$ itself).
 This means that it is within a level-$\ell-1$ box (the reason for the division by 2 and floor) displaced by no more than one position in any direction.
 Less significant bits for positions within that box number are not included in this Lemma.
 Then $\vb z$ is the vector of displacements by 2, corresponding to shifting by the size of a level-$\ell-1$ box.
 The additions are modulo the size of the entire region of $2^n$, then Eq.~\eqref{eq:Mortdif} bounds the difference between $\vb p$ and $\vb q$ in the shifted Morton ordering.

 This choice of shifted Morton orderings then enables us to copy to each box the data from all boxes in its interaction list for the calculation of the potential.
-The complete procedure is given in Algorithm \ref{alg:potl}, which is the quantum implementation of loop 2 of the FMM algorithm in Algorithm \ref{alg:FMM}.
+The complete procedure is given in Algorithm \ref{alg:potl}, which is the quantum implementation of loop 3 of the FMM algorithm in Algorithm \ref{alg:FMMagg}.
 At each level, we apply the increment and the quantum sort according to the Morton ordering.
 With that sort, we go through the list of particles, copying the information from neighbouring boxes at level $\ell$.
-As discussed above, we need only go through the list in one direction, because the reverse direction would only yield box-box potentials already accounted for.
+As discussed above, we need only go through the list in one direction.

 At each step, we check whether the potential was added at a previous step, because the set of Morton orderings results in the charge information for each box in the interaction list being included multiple times.
 In Algorithm \ref{alg:potl}, the quantity $\vb{c}_b$ is the position of the centre of the level-$\ell$ box that particle $j$ is in, and $\vb{c}_a$ is the centre of the box that the information in $Q_{k}(j,\ell)$ corresponds to.
-Because the quantity added to the potential is the box-box potential, and there can be multiple particles within the same box, we also include a check that particle $j$ is the first particle in its box to avoid double-counting the potential.
-This is easily checked by particle $j$ being in a different box than particle $j-1$.
-An alternative approach is to use the potential between each particle and the boxes in the interaction list.
-That would give a more accurate result than using the multipole information for $j$'s box, but the drawback is that we would no longer be able to take advantage of $\Phi(\vb{c}_a,\vb{c}_b)$ being given by QROM.
+The box potential $V_b$ is stored in a register associated with each particle as well.
+Because registers associated with each particle contain the information for boxes it is contained in at each level, the information from the parent box may be easily copied.
+That is, we do not need to locate information in registers that are associated with other particles for $V_b \leftarrow V_{\parent(b)}$.